EffectiveEducation/Libre-Postgres-Tools/README.md

-# postgresql-useful-scripts
+# Libre Postgres Tools

-This a repository for useful PostgreSQL scripts and sql querys

-## Use

-Give permissions to execute_all.sh file:

-	chmod +x execute_all.sh

-Login as a postgres user:

-	sudo -i -u postgres

-And execute the execute_all.sh file:

-	./execute_all.sh
+This a repository of open source tools, scripts, functions, data, etc. that can be of use with PostgreSQL.
+It was originally created as a fork from postgresql-useful-scripts

 ## Structure: